Tom Williams (American football coach): Coaching career

 Williams worked as an assistant coach at Stanford University, the University of Hawaii, San Jose State University, and University of Washington before joining the Jacksonville Jaguars as an assistant coach from 2006 to 2008.

 He accepted an offer, in January 2009, to become the head football coach at Yale; he was the first black head football coach in the school's history and the second in the history of the Ivy League.

-On November 17, 2011, the Rhodes Scholarship pursuits of Yale's Patrick Witt brought attention to Williams's misinterpretated claim that he was also a Rhode Scholarship finalist.
-The truth of the matter is that Williams was urged by two of his teachers and football coach to get interviewed, as he would be the perfect candidate.
-The problem was that the first interview was at the same time as tryouts for the San Francisco 49ers.
-As told, Williams went to the tryouts instead.
-That he skipped his final interview in order to attend an NFL tryout is a mixture of half truths mixed with the meddling of Harvard graduate and writer for The Washington Post, Peter May.
-Right before the rival game between Yale and Harvard, May had obtained some information and painted the story in a different light.
-The public outcry was enough to start an investigation.
-The investigation lead to Rhodes Scholarship officials stating that they have no record of Tom Williams applying for a Rhodes Scholarship, and his name does not appear in the scholarship's trust databases.
-Yale launched an internal review on the matter as well.
+On November 17, 2011, the Rhodes Scholarship pursuits of Yale's Patrick Witt brought attention to Williams's claim that he was also a Rhode Scholarship finalist.
+Williams claimed that he skipped his final interview in order to attend an NFL tryout.
+However, Rhodes Scholarship officials stated that they have no record of Tom Williams applying for a Rhodes Scholarship, and his name does not appear in the scholarship's trust databases.
+Yale launched an internal review on the matter.

-Williams stepped down as Yale's head football coach due to the overwhelming pressure from Yale.
+Williams stepped down as Yale's head football coach.
 He also admitted that he had never applied for a Rhodes Scholarship.

 As of February 21, 2012 Williams was named University of Texas at El Paso's safeties coach.
 He served on the UTEP defensive staff under head football coach Mike Price.

 Personal life

 Williams is married to Tonya; they have four children: Grace, Tom (Tre), Ana, and Lauren.
-He has a master's degree in university administration from Stanford University.
-Williams graduated from Trinity Valley School in Fort Worth, Texas.
+Williams graduated from Trinity Valley School in Fort Worth, Texas.He has a master's degree in university administration from Stanford University.